-Regular bread has a ton of carbs and refined products that won’t help our liver heal faster.
-Depending on the type of bread you choose, it will have more or less (or none) added sugars, chemicals and flavors.
-Therefore, if you can do it and stop eating bread completely, you should.
-Just do it and you will help your liver tremendously.
-End of story.
+Bread has a ton of carbs and refined ingredients that won’t help our liver heal faster.
+Depending on the type of bread you choose, it will have more or less (or none of) added sugars, chemicals and flavors all of which are unhealthy.

-However, most of the people won’t find it that easy to stop eating bread.
-I didn’t and I still managed to reverse my fatty liver, so fortunately this is not – at least not in most cases – a type of thing that you have to give up completely, or else you won’t be able to get better.
+I personally didn’t stop eating bread completely and I still managed to reverse my fatty liver.
+This could mean that this is not – at least not in most cases – a thing you have to give up completely.

-Why is bread bad?
+Why is bread bad for a fatty liver?

 There are probably thousands of articles claiming that bread is the root of all evil in this world.
 And although bread is definitely not the healthiest thing you can bring into your diet, it’s not really that bad for most people out there.

-White bread is, however, the worst of the pack.
-White bread is made with refined wheat flour, meaning that all the carbs it contains are easily absorbed, also resulting in spikes of the blood sugar levels.
-Whole wheat bread, on the other hand – as well as bread made from other types of integral flour – contains complex carbohydrates which are digested slower and their ability to spike the blood sugar levels is limited.
-In other words, it’s better.
-And you can read more about it on Greatist for a really good overview of different whole wheat breads and other bread types.
+Whole wheat bread, on the other hand – as well as bread made from other types of whole wheat flour – contains complex carbohydrates which are digested slower and their ability to spike the blood sugar levels is lower.

-I say this because most of the darker bread in the US (and probably other places) tricks you into believing that it’s made using whole wheat, but instead it’s colored with caramel or other similar stuff.
-This is why you should always read the ingredients list!
+I say this because most of the darker bread in the US (and probably other countries) tricks you into believing that it’s made using whole wheat, but instead it’s colored with caramel or other similar stuff.
+This is why you should always read the list of ingredients!

 Finally, bread has another problem that more and more people are trying to deal with: gluten.
-Gluten has started to become enemy number 1 in the modern world and many people are trying to stop eating gluten.
+Gluten has started to become enemy number 1 in the modern world and many people are trying to stop eating it.

 But many specialists say that, unless gluten is bad for you, you don’t really have to stop eating it just because that’s the trend.
 So more good news for those who want to still be able to eat some bread when dieting!

-The bottom line is that bread (especially white bread) is usually bad for your health as it has a ton of simple carbs and empty calories, many chemicals and preservatives and additives to make it look good and yummy, while the gluten it contains can be a real pain for those suffering of gluten intolerance.
+The bottom line is that bread (especially white bread) is usually bad for your health as it has a ton of simple carbs and empty calories, many chemicals, preservatives and additives to make it look good and yummy, while the gluten it contains can be a real pain for those suffering of gluten intolerance.

-Can you still eat bread, though?
+Could you still eat bread, though?

 Unless you are allergic to it, suffer from gluten intolerance or anything else that cuts bread off the list of foods you should eat, you can still eat a bit of bread, but choose it carefully and eat only small amounts of it!

 First of all, reduce the portion size.
 Try to learn to eat without bread.
-Try to eat no more than 1 slice of bread per meal and try to introduce as many meals as possible without any bread or similar products (crackers, cereal and so on).
+Try to eat no more than 1 slice per meal and try to introduce as many meals as possible without any bread or similar products (crackers, cereal and so on).

 There are a ton of options here, with various cereals to choose from, some tasting better than others.
 My recommendation is to try a few and decide which one you like the most.
 Just make sure that whatever you choose is made with whole wheat.

 This is why it might be a good idea to start making your own bread at home.
-It’s very easy and I guarantee that you will absolutely love the taste – not store bread can compete with the real taste of bread made at home.
+It’s very easy and I guarantee that you will absolutely love the taste – no store bread can compete with the real taste of fresh bread made at home.

 You can even buy a bread machine if you don’t have time to do the mixing and baking yourself: you just add the ingredients there and the machine does the rest of the job.

-Therefore, a bit of the healthiest possible bread can’t do you much harm.
-On the contrary, the whole grains it is made of contain fiber and are considered beneficial.
+Therefore, a bit of the healthiest possible bread will most likely not do a lot of harm – if any.
+The whole grains it is made of contain fiber and are considered beneficial.
 Just keep reading the ingredients (unless you make your own bread at home) and keep the numbers of slices to a minimum.